NOAA-GSL/MATS/apps/cb-ceiling/test/cbQueryTests/README.md

 Configuration is loaded from ./config/config.json see config.json on how to override the setings.json bucket setting

-To run all tests, do:
+Male sure there is a linked settings file: <app>/settings/settings.json To run all tests, do (at app folder):
     npm install
     npm test